openshift-scale/workloads/docs/scale.md

 ### PBENCH_INSTRUMENTATION
 Default: `false`
 Enables/disables running the workload wrapped by pbench-user-benchmark.
 When enabled, pbench agents can then be enabled (`ENABLE_PBENCH_AGENTS`) for further instrumentation data and pbench-copy-results can be enabled (`ENABLE_PBENCH_COPY`) to export captured data for further analysis.
+Also, we can export the results to the server without enabling (`ENABLE_PBENCH_AGENTS`)

 ### ENABLE_PBENCH_AGENTS
 Default: `false`